Rambeboy/meshchain-network-bot/README.md

 ## Prerequisite

+- Git
-- Node.js (v16 or higher)
+- Node.js (v16 or higher).
-- New mail for each account (for email verification and claim faucet bnb)
+- New mail for each account (for email verification and claim faucet bnb).
 - 1 account only can link with 1 nodeId so if you want farm it create multiple accounts.

 ## Setup